 To help businesses navigate the SB Emergency Loan:

 LISC has partnered with State Farm on a $10MM loan fund to provide low-cost loans to Central Illinois small businesses impacted by the COVID-19 pandemic.
 The program allows LISC to make loans from $75,000 to $500,000 to small businesses, similar to banks, but with more flexible credit standards to reach businesses that might not qualify for conventional bank financing.
 More information here.
 To apply, please complete this questionnaire, a critical step in determining eligibility for the program: https://www.surveymonkey.com/r/LISCStateFarm.
 Applicants must have operated over 3 years and have generated at least $150,000 in sales, as presented in flyer below:

 The City and its partners have a variety of “gap financing” loans to compliment private bank financing.
 Please download the Financing Matrix below for more information:

 Grants (free money) come in many shapes and sizes, and the goal is to apply for those grants that move your business forward.
 Below are resources to help research available grants, help prepare you to be “grant ready”, and also details on key grants.

-State of IL BIG Grant (1st Round due July 7)
+State of IL BIG Grant (2nd Round Coming?)